-There are several different manifestations of acne with varying degrees of severity.
-Acne can range from small patches of red skin with tiny bumps to large, painful and scarring cysts.
+Acne can range from small patches of red skin with tiny bumps to large cysts that are painful to the touch.
 Different types of acne can have profoundly different underlying causes and understanding precisely what type of acne you have can help you identify what solutions are going to have the best chance of being effective.

 Type 1 Acne